zamfi/cca-programming-electronics-spring-2018/hw/week2.md

 You'll receive a link from me or Lei for someone else's homework.

-- When you receive a link to evaluate, look at each program and run through it to make sure that it solves the corresponding puzzle.
+- When you receive a link to evaluate, look at each program and try running it.
+Does it work as you expect?
+Is it easy to understand the code?

 - If it doesn't, file a "bug report"!